 This panel will feature graduate students from a variety of backgrounds.
 Master's and doctoral student panelists will discuss and answer your questions regarding topics ranging from graduate student life and thriving at Kent State, to Graduate Student Senate and adapting to the academic rigor of graduate school.

 The presentation “How to Create a Syllabus” is about helping new teaching assistants with developing and designing a syllabus for the courses they will teach.
 The aim of this presentation is to provide the students with benchmarks of required components of the syllabus, timelines, and relevant Kent State University policies.

 This session focuses on defining personal branding and how it can be applied to the graduate student experience.
 As an extension of personal branding, digital identity will be emphasized with examples of how to establish a digital presence appropriate to the academic community.
 Attendees will have the opportunity to reflect on possible ways to brand themselves as well as engage in an interactive activity surrounding the topic.

 This session focuses on helping new teaching assistants with developing a syllabus and grading student work.
 Attendees will be provided with valuable information on best practices and about required components of the syllabus, such as university policies, grading criteria, and important dates.

 This panel will provide answers based on the knowledge and personal experiences of returning teaching assistants.
 No questions are too daunting or too trivial.
 Take advantage of the opportunity to discuss what it takes to be a successful teaching assistant at Kent State University.

-Technology Tools for Graduate Students
+Technology Tools for Graduate Students (Offered for Spring 2017)